L1teD/cs2-WeaponPaints-website/README.md

     "HOST": "example.com or localhost/127.0.0.1",
     "SUBDIR": "/skinsExample/ or just /",
     "PORT": 27275,
-    "STEAMAPIKEY": "Your Steam Web API Key",
+    "INTERNAL_HOST": "127.0.0.1 [Or if you know what are you doing and need it.
+Use 0.0.0.0 for all interfaces.]", "STEAMAPIKEY": "Your Steam Web API Key",
     "SESSION_SECRET": "Some random and secure string containing letters, numbers and special characters like !@#$%^&*().
 Atleast 32 chars long.", "connect": {